-Vice Chairman John Bajumpaa called the meeting to order at 7:44 P.M.
-The members present introduced themselves, identifying their affiliation with the 4Cs, whether representing a member club or as individual members.
+Chairman John Bajumpaa called the meeting to order at 7:55 P.M.
+The meeting began with member introductions, with members identifying their affiliation with the 4Cs, whether representing a member club or as individual members.

-There being no additional business, the Meetingadjourned at 8:16 P.M.
+There being no additional business, the Meeting adjourned at 8:49 P.M.

 Next Meeting:Our next meeting will be Monday, April 1, 2019 at the Athenian Diner Restaurant (dinner at 7:00 p.m.).